 Packet Loss % = (Packets Sent – Packets Received) / Packets Sent

-Why is it important?
-Well, it is one of the best ways to understand the dependability and quality of your network.
+Why does packet loss matter?
+For starters, packet loss is one of the best ways to understand the dependability and quality of your network.
 For video, it is very closely tied to the video call quality seen by the participants in a meeting.
 In practice, packet loss equals frozen screens, delays, and artifacts in the image.
 Video is very tough traffic for a network, so packet loss is noticeable to humans at 0.5% and annoying at anything greater than 2%.
 In fact, if packet loss is any greater than 2%, a call might fail completely.

 Packet loss is also used in quality functions and algorithms to drive changes such as lowering resolution or bandwidth (AKA down speeding).

-Packet loss, as it is presented in most video systems today, is very misleading.
+Packet loss can be very misleading.
 Most call reporting mechanisms focus on total packet loss, which for most calls is about as useful as reporting how long the call was.

-The reason is that packet loss for a one hour call could be 0.1%, yet for 5 minutes that call experienced 5% packet loss.
-The person responsible for delivering a high-quality video experience wanted to know that for 5 minutes, someone missed out on an otherwise great collaboration experience.
+The reason is that packet loss for a one hour call could be 0.1%, yet for five minutes that call experienced 5% packet loss.
+The person responsible for delivering a high-quality video experience now focuses on nothing other than that for five, someone missed out on an otherwise great collaboration experience rather than the frustration of a video call getting choppy every five seconds.

 Rethinking Packet Loss